Paez people

-The Páez people, also known as the Nasa, are a Native American people who live in the southwestern highlands of Colombia, especially in the Cauca Department, but also the Caquetá Department lowlands and Tierradentro.
+The Páez people, also known as the Nasa, are a Indigenous people who live in the southwestern highlands of Colombia, especially in the Cauca Department, but also the Caquetá Department lowlands and Tierradentro.

 Religion

 In the early 1900s, Lazarists built missions among the Paez and began the work to convert them to Christianity.
 Jesuits had originally tried to convert the Paez, but failed.
 However, the Lazarists met some success.
-The Paez developed a syncretic form of Roman Catholicism that absorbed their indigenous religion.
+The Paez developed a syncretic form of Roman Catholicism that absorbed their Indigenous religion.
 For example, the Paez have shamans but many have also become Roman Catholic priests.

 Climate adaptation

 Since they live in the cold climate of the Andes, the Paez build their homes using brick, metal, cement, and wood.
 The Paez women raise and shear sheep for wool.
 They clean the wool, spin yarn from it, dye it and knit clothes and blankets for their families.